Belle Kogan: Career

 She was one of the first industrial designers to experiment with plastics.
 Her early experimentation included celluloid toilet sets and clocks, a chrome-plated toaster with a plastic base, and Bakelite jewelry.
-While most designer's were only experimenting with polymers she said, "In plastics the manufacturer has a material with tremendous possibilities.
+She said:In plastics the manufacturer has a material with tremendous possibilities.
 It is still in the active process of growth and development, but is rapidly gaining its stride.
 It is a material which no manufacturer, if he be alert and watchful of his competition, can afford to overlook.
-Radios, clocks, dishes, jewelry—all being developed in plastics today—have enormous significance."
-Kogan believed that "good design should keep the consumer happy and the manufacturer in the black."
+Radios, clocks, dishes, jewelry—all being developed in plastics today—have enormous significance.Kogan believed that "good design should keep the consumer happy and the manufacturer in the black."
 In an interview Kogan said, "Today there is probably no one group more keenly alive to the caprices and demands of the buying public as industrial designers.
 The designer's viewpoint, therefore, is a valuable one from the basis of manufacture as well as from the basis of merchandising and selling.
 It is a broad conception of the consumers' desire."

-After graduating from the Pratt Institute where she studied painting, Kogan went into the jewelry business with her father.
-In 1929 she turned to design and began her first work for the Karolith Corporation.
-She was employed by the Quaker Silver Co. in late 1929 through early 1930, before leaving for Kunstgewerbe Shule Germany where she took art classes.
 Kogan also provided designs for Ebeling & Reiss, Federal Glass Co., Red Wing Pottery and Reed & Barton.
 She designed melamine dinnerware for the Boonton Modelling Co. where she worked for a number of years.
 She employed a full-time staff a staff of three women designers by 1939.
 Kogan was the focus of the 1946 one-woman show at the Philadelphia Art Alliance.
 By this time, she was considered to be the 'only woman freelance silverware designer'.
 Belle Kogan would continue to produce designs in America until 1970.